 License renewal: State and local governments should improve public safety by requiring all drivers to renew licenses in person at regular intervals.
 The licensing agency should:

 - require assessment of functional impairments, such as reduced vision or cognitive skills;

-- provide counseling and referrals that enable individuals to seek professional evaluation and remediation for functional impairments;
+- provide counseling and referrals that enable individuals to seek professional evaluation and remediation for functional impairment;

 - require that individuals who exhibit functional impairments be given a road test tailored to identify impediments to safe driving; and

 - take appropriate action, including issuing licenses tailored to the individual, based on road test results.